Signs and Symptoms of

 Cyclothymic Disorder (also called cyclothymia).
-Defined by numerous periods of hypomanic symptoms as well numerous periods of depressive symptoms lasting for at least 2 years (1 year in children and adolescents).
+Defined by numerous periods of hypomanic symptoms as well as numerous periods of depressive symptoms lasting for at least 2 years (1 year in children and adolescents).
 However, the symptoms do not meet the diagnostic requirements for a hypomanic episode and a depressive episode.

 Other Specified and Unspecified Bipolar and Related Disorders.
 Defined by bipolar disorder symptoms that do not match the three categories listed above.

 “Co-occurring disorders” is a term used to describe when someone with a substance abuse problem also suffers from a mental health issue.
-These issues include depression, anxiety, post-traumatic stress disorders (PTSD), or bi-polar disorder.
+These issues include depression, anxiety, post-traumatic stress disorders (PTSD), or bipolar disorder.
 Many people living with addiction also experience a co-occurring mental health disorder.

 Studies suggest that people with mental health disorders are far more likely to abuse substances in order to cope.
 There are approximately 9 million Americans who abuse alcohol or drugs that have an undiagnosed mental health disorder.
 Of those 9 million, only about seven percent of these people receive the treatment they need.

-We take a comprehensive and holistic approach.
+Here at our Panama City Beach, FL bi-polar disorder treatment program we take a comprehensive and holistic approach.
 We offer experiential therapies, medical intervention, and Cognitive Behavioral Therapy (CBT).
 This approach has successfully helped prescription drug abusers go on to happy and productive lives.